RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

       Example folders in :tt:`.snapshots` directory

-  Continue navigating to a date where you believe a copy of your *deleted* or *ovewritten* file is located.
+  Continue navigating to a date where you believe a copy of your *deleted* or *overwritten* file is located.
   **Copy it back to your working area.**

 :bluelight:`3.
 Using Web Interface`